Beginner AJAX Guide with GET and POST Examples (PHP, JavaScript)

 Internet Explorer Quirk

 Some versions of Internet Explorer have trouble with AJAX requests and caching the data.
 You may notice that AJAX requests only work once.
 This is because IE is caching the return data and just feeding back the same thing after the first request, even if the data changes with each request.
-You can get around this with the GET method by adding a random name/value pair at the end of your name/value pairs (using the Math.random() function for example), or you can just use the POST method, which won't be cached by IE.
+You can get around this with the GET method by adding a random name/value pair at the end of your URL (using the Math.random() function for example), or you can just use the POST method, which won't be cached by IE.